Learning Design Principles

 Known as learning design, this approach keeps the learner’s experience at the heart of every development decision—leading to better learner outcomes.

 What are learning design principles?

-We are publishing a summary of our research under a Creative Commons license to share how what we know about learning is being applied to user design.
-Our hope is for the education industry and those working in design to embrace these principles and extend our work.
+We’re publishing this summarization under a Creative Commons license to share what we know about learning and how it can be applied.
+We hope the entire education community—especially those designing educational products—will embrace these principles and extend our work.